 Mud Season Closure of Carriage Roads in Acadia National Park

-BAR HARBOR – The carriage roads in the park are closed indefinitely to all users until the roads dry out and become firm enough to prevent damage to their gravel surface.
-The recent wet weather and melting snow have softened the carriage roads and made them susceptible to damage.
+BAR HARBOR – The carriage roads in the park are closed to all users beginning Thursday March 12 until the roads dry out and become firm enough to prevent damage to their gravel surface.
+The warmer weather and wet conditions have softened the carriage roads and made them susceptible to damage.
 Walking, bicycling, and riding horses on the carriage roads under the current conditions can cause ruts and potholes that will channel water and exacerbate erosion.

-About the National Park Service: More than 20,000 National Park Service employees care for America’s 417 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
-Visit us at www.nps.gov, and on Facebook (www.facebook.com/nationalparkservice), Twitter (www.twitter.com/natlparkservice), and YouTube (www.youtube.com/nationalparkservice).
+About the National Park Service.
+More than 20,000 National Park Service employees care for America’s 419 national parks and work with communities across the nation to help preserve local history and create close-to-home recreational opportunities.
+Visit us at nps.gov, on Facebook, Twitter, and YouTube.